mdeguzis/documents/programming/python/README.md

 #Now you will get the python prompt like this >>>, type the command help(“modules”) and press enter key

 help(“modules”)

-# Or search a specific module
-modules <MODULE_NAME>

-#CTRL+D press these key to exit from python prompt
 ```

 For example: